 Soon, their focus started to shift – whisky became the main game.
 They expanded, re-branded and launched The Gospel Distillers in 2019 after moving in to a warehouse located in the suburb of Brunswick, Melbourne’s inner-city hipster oasis.
 Armed with the successes and failures from Melbourne Moonshine, they self-built a much larger set-up inspired by some of the top craft distillers in the U.S. They also shifted grains: unmalted rye from South Australia would be the primary grain bubbling through their six-metre high column still, also designed and constructed by the former engineers.

 The pivot was aimed at this country’s growing consumption of rye and corn-based spirits – Australia being one of the biggest markets for American whiskey in the world.
-But there was another goal: selling rye whisky back to the US.
+But there was another goal: selling rye whisky back to North America.

 All of this goes a long way to explaining the design of their maturation program.
 The Gospel Solera Rye, which launched in September 2019 (retailing for around $80), is matured in a purpose-built 6 x 4 barrel system.
 100% rye spirit is initially fed into the top layer, comprising of virgin American oak, and is then transferred throughout the solera until it reaches the bottom barrels which previously held Australian red wine.

 The resulting spirit then classifies as a rye whiskey in the U.S., but it can’t be called whisky in Australia as the components are younger than the minimum two year requirement, so the term doesn’t appear on the label.
 It’s a progressive, forward-thinking approach, aimed at creating an affordable Australian rye.
 But it’s also raised the hackles of traditionalists in certain quarters of the industry.